Civitas fidelissima – Peaceful attempts at revision – Sopron

 Part of the „The myth of national disaster” topic

 In the wake of Trianon, Sopron, a city with a mixed Hungarian and German-speaking population, found itself on the border with Austria, which claimed the city as part of the Burgenland region.
 However, the citizens of Sopron resisted this change, expressing their strong desire to remain part of Hungary.
-This sentiment was recognized internationally, and in December 1921, a plebiscite was held under the supervision of the League of Nations, making Sopron one of the few places where such a vote occurred.
+This sentiment was recognized internationally, and in December 1921, a plebiscite was held under the supervision of the League of Nations, making Sopron one of the few locations where such a vote occurred.

 The story of Sopron reflects the challenges and possibilities of peaceful revision in the aftermath of Trianon.
-While the overall impact of the treaty on Hungary was overwhelmingly negative, Sopron’s successful resistance against annexation by Austria served as a powerful symbol of national resilience and the potential for diplomatic solutions in Central Europe’s fraught political landscape.
+While the overall impact of the treaty on Hungary was overwhelmingly negative, Sopron’s successful resistance against annexation by Austria served as a powerful symbol of national resilience and the potential for diplomatic solutions within Central Europe’s fraught political landscape.